h2non/gentleman/README.md

 - Strong extensibility capabilities via plugins.
 - Easy to configure and use.
 - Convenient helpers and abstractions over Go's HTTP primitives.
+- Support for JSON, XML and multipart bodies serialization and parsing.
 - Dependency free.

 ## Installation